Margot-665190/Projects/README.md

 - Get-ADGroupMember : Show all members of an Active-Directory group.
 - Get-ADUser-MemberOf : Show all groups of an Active-Directory member.
+- New-ADUser : Create new Active Directory members and their own shared folders manually or using a csv file.